Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Problem Statement

-\textit{\ref{comprehensive} Comprehensive.} Among all the libraries, we find that 7 of them partially satisfy (\smark) this requirement.
-These libraries are comprehensive with respect to specific categories of risks.
-The most comprehensive libraries for each category of risks are: ART~\cite{art} for security risks, ML-Doctor~\cite{liu2022mldoctor} for privacy risks, and Fairlearn~\cite{fairlearn} for fairness risks.
-However, none of these libraries includes modules for all three types of risk.
+\textit{\ref{comprehensive} Comprehensive.} Seven libraries partially satisfy this requirement (\smark), each within a specific category of risks.
+The most comprehensive in their respective categories are ART~\cite{art} for security, ML-Doctor~\cite{liu2022mldoctor} for privacy, and Fairlearn~\cite{fairlearn} for fairness.
+However, no library includes modules spanning all three types of risk.

-\textit{\ref{consistent} Consistent.} With the exception of DPMLBench~\cite{wei2023dpmlbench}, all the libraries listed are internally consistent (\cmark).
-They provide easy-to-use APIs that in most cases can be plugged into any machine learning pipeline.
-Because these libraries often diverge widely in design, comparing risks across libraries is difficult.
+\textit{\ref{consistent} Consistent.} With the exception of DPMLBench~\cite{wei2023dpmlbench}, all the libraries listed are internally consistent (\cmark), providing easy-to-use APIs that can be plugged into ML pipelines.
+However, because their designs diverge, comparing risks across different libraries remains difficult.